 - ask questions that may trigger someone to realise they have a problem and ask for help.

-We are proposing a pilot project with the NHS and More Than A Tick Box.
-A collaboratively approach will raise awareness of perinatal mental health – with a strong focus on partners, family and children.
 There is a real need for this piece of work to happen to increase the options for pregnant women, new mums and partners.
 We want them to be able to check in with themselves, have a better understanding of their feelings and seek help.